Realistic Fiction

 Characters

 What makes a character realistic?
-What makes us invested in certain characters?
+What makes us invest in certain characters?
 What helps us empathize with them?
-Best selling author Jason Reynolds discusses the characters in his books:
+Best-selling author Jason Reynolds discusses the characters in his books:

 Well-developed characters have depth, and understanding their motivations and emotions requires some inference skills.